Relativistic unitary coupled cluster method for ground-state molecular properties: Result and Discussion

-In the case of $A_{\perp}$, the maximum deviation of 93.64 MHz from the CCSD Z-vector method is obtained in UCC3 again for $^1$H in MgH.
-The minimum deviation for UCC3 (0.63 MHz) is observed for $^{25}$Mg in MgF.
-The maximum deviation in the qUCCSD method from the CCSD Z-vector is 4.98 MHz observed for $^{25}$Mg in MgF.
-Figures \ref{fig:my_label3} (a) and \ref{fig:my_label3} (b) present a comparison of the $A_{\parallel}$ and $A_{\perp}$ values, respectively, obtained using UCC3, qUCCSD and Z-vector method.
-From the above observation, the results clearly demonstrate that the qUCCSD approach consistently yields better agreement with the CCSD Z-vector results compared to the UCC3 method.
-Our calculated results have also been compared with the available experimental data.
-In figures \ref{fig:my_label3}(a) and \ref{fig:my_label3}(b) represent the percentage deviation ($\delta\%$) of the $A_{\parallel}$ and $A_{\perp}$ values, respectively, obtained using UCC3, qUCCSD, and Z-vector method.
-For $A_{\parallel}$, the largest $\delta\%$ in UCC3 occurs at $^{1}$H in CaH, which 51.34$\%$ relative deviation from experimental.
-The higher relative deviation observed in the qUCCSD and CCSD Z-vector methods is 17.42 MHz and 16.77 MHz, respectively, and it is observed for the $^{25}$ Mg nucleus in MgH.
-In the case of the $A_{\perp}$ component, the highest deviation is observed for the $^1$H nucleus in the CaH molecule, and it shows a $\delta\%$ 51.22 with the UCC3 method.
-The qUCCSD approach shows its highest deviation of 23.78 $\%$ for the $^{19}$F nucleus in CaF, which is close to the corresponding CCSD Z-vector value of 20.94 $\%$.
-From the overall trends observed in the table, it reveals that the qUCCSD method demonstrates very good agreement with experimental values for both $A_{\parallel}$ and $A_{\perp}$ of the hyperfine coupling constant, showing close agreement with the corresponding Z-vector results.
-The UCC3 method shows significant deviation with respect to experiments in some cases.
+In the case of $A_{\perp}$, the maximum deviation of 93.64 MHz from the Z-vector method is obtained in UCC3 again for $^1$H in MgH.
+The minimum deviation obtained with the UCC3 method (0.63 MHz) is observed for $^{25}$Mg in MgF.
+For the qUCCSD method, the maximum deviation from the Z-vector result is 4.98 MHz, observed for $^{25}$Mg in MgF.
+Figures \ref{fig:my_label2}(a) and \ref{fig:my_label2}(b) present comparisons of the $A_{\parallel}$ and $A_{\perp}$ values, respectively, obtained using the UCC3, qUCCSD, and Z-vector methods.
+The results clearly demonstrate that the qUCCSD method consistently yields better agreement with the Z-vector results than the UCC3 method.
+Our calculated results were also compared with available experimental data.
+Figures \ref{fig:my_label3}(a) and \ref{fig:my_label3}(b) show the percentage deviation ($\delta\%$) of the $A_{\parallel}$ and $A_{\perp}$ values, respectively, obtained using UCC3, qUCCSD, and Z-vector methods.
+For the $A_{\parallel}$ component, the largest $\delta\%$ for the UCC3 method occurs for $^{1}$H in CaH, corresponding to a relative deviation of 51.34$\%$ from experiment.
+The higher relative deviations observed in the qUCCSD and Z-vector methods are 17.42 $\%$ and 16.77 $\%$, respectively, both occurring for the $^{25}$ Mg nucleus in MgH.
+In the case of the $A_{\perp}$ component, the largest deviation is observed for the $^1$H nucleus in CaH, amounting to 51.22 $\%$ for the UCC3 method.
+The qUCCSD approach shows its highest deviation of 23.78 $\%$, for the $^{19}$F nucleus in CaF, which is close to the corresponding Z-vector value of 20.94 $\%$.
+From the overall trends observed in the table, it is evident that the qUCCSD method demonstrates very good agreement with experimental values for both $A_{\parallel}$ and $A_{\perp}$ components of the hyperfine coupling constant, showing close agreement with the corresponding Z-vector results.
+In contrast, the UCC3 method exhibits significant deviations from experimental results in several cases.